 The doctor may ask you or your child questions to better understand your child’s psychological state.
 This can help determine whether social problems, anxiety or depression may be limiting your child’s abilities.

 Testing reading and other academic skills.

 Your child may take a set of educational tests and have the process and quality of reading skills analyzed by a reading expert.

-If suspected of co-exist issues, further neurological and physical tests will be suggested.
+If suspected of co-existing issues, further neurological and physical tests will be suggested.
 These can help to determine whether another disorder may be causing or adding to your child’s poor reading ability.

-Parents, Guardians or care taker recognizing such Dyslexia symptoms in the child and seeking early intervention will lead to better outcomes for both affected children and their families.
+Parents, Guardians, or caretakers recognizing such Dyslexia symptoms in the child and seeking early intervention will lead to better outcomes for both affected children and their families.